plaetzaw/plaetzaw/README.md

 I am a former full time swim coach.
 After over a decade of coaching at the collegiate, high school and club level - I decided I wanted to refocus my carrer into software engineering

-After going through a code bootcamp with DigitalCrafts.
-I have been working on my own personal projects for the last year.
+After going through a code bootcamp with [DigitalCrafts](https://www.digitalcrafts.com/).
+I have been working on my own personal projects for the last year and a half.
 Recently finished an apprencticeship with [gitBabel](https://www.gitbabel.com/)

 - [Portfolio](https://plaetzaw.github.io/)